Pippa Passes, Kentucky

-Pippa Passes is a home rule-class city located along Caney Fork in Knott County, eastern Kentucky, United States.
+Pippa Passes is a city in Knott County, eastern Kentucky, United States.
 Its formal name was chosen to honor benefactors of Alice Lloyd College.
 Residents commonly call the community "Caney" or "Caney Creek".
 The population was 533 at the 2010 census, up from 297 at the 2000 census.
 The small city is located in the mountainous Appalachia region, an area of coal mining.

 History

 This settlement was known as "Caney" or "Caney Creek" before 1916, when Alice Lloyd arrived from Boston, Massachusetts.
 She solicited funds for the construction of a local post office and the founding of Caney Creek Junior College, which were opened in 1917 and 1923, respectively.

+Members of the Methodist church were active in what they called Home Missionary work in Pippa Passes around 1930.
+They performed a "missionary play" about the town in Princeton, New Jersey in 1930.

 A donation from the Browning Society led to the post office's being named after Robert Browning's Pippa Passes.
 In this verse drama, he coined the phrase "God's in His heaven, all's right with the world."
-(Given the U.S. Postal Service's preference for monogrammatic names, this location was known as "Pippapass" until 1955.)
+The U.S. Postal Service's official name for this location was "Pippapass" until 1955.

 The city of Pippa Passes was incorporated by the state assembly on July 1, 1983.